 Elsing Green, National Historic Landmark plantation in King William County, Virginia.

-Elsing Green is a plantation featuring a U-shaped brick manor house constructed with Flemish-bond brickwork and flanked by east and west wings that face the Pamunkey River.
-The property spans more than 2,000 acres of working farmland, forests, marshes, and swamps that form the operational setting of this historic estate.
+Elsing Green is a plantation in Virginia featuring a U-shaped brick manor house built in Flemish-bond brickwork, with east and west wings that face the Pamunkey River.
+The surrounding land includes working fields, woodlands, marshes, and swamps, and the estate remains an active farm to this day.

 The rooms contain 18th-century American and English furnishings that reflect how wealthy planters lived and conducted business during that era.
 Some pieces have connections to pivotal national events that happened at this location.